harshaRedE31/terraform-docker-task-day-3/README.md

 Terraform Docker Provisioning Task
-This repository contains the solution for the DevOps Internship Task 3 from Elevate Labs.
 The primary objective of this task is to provision a local Docker container using Terraform, demonstrating an understanding of Infrastructure as Code (IaC) principles.